Legendary Richmond punk band Avail to return to Brown's Island this summer

+This week's episode of 8@4 is going out to the ballpark to taste some food, talk home runs and then walk around the city to learn about making Richmond America's healthiest city.
+Those stories and more in this week's episode of 8@4 presented by Massey Cancer Center from the Virginia Wayside …

-This year's concert will be held July 29.
-The lineup will include Avail, Gaslight Anthem, Snapcase, Strike Anywhere, City of Caterpillar and Dragonship.
+The lineup at the July 29 concert will feature Avail, Gaslight Anthem, Snapcase, Strike Anywhere, City of Caterpillar and Dragonship.

-Last year, Avail held the first Over the James concert, named after the band's seminal 1998 album, which included several other punk bands on the bill.
+Last year, Avail held the first Over the James concert, named after the band's seminal 1998 album.

 “That’s the Richmond I know.
 That level of punk energy.
 That’s always exciting to see,” he said.

-Over the James is presented by the Broadberry Entertainment Group in partnership with the Bowery Group.
+Over the James is presented by the Broadberry Entertainment Group in partnership with Bowery Presents.
 Broadberry's Live Loud concert series kicks off this Friday with Drive By Truckers, No BS!
 Brass Band and Lydia Loveless on Brown's Island.
 Other upcoming concerts include Young the Giant on July 18 and Jason Isbell on Aug.
-8, among others.
-More information at https://thebroadberry.com/brownsisland.
+8. More information at thebroadberry.com/brownsisland.

 From the Archives: A look back at punk rock in Richmond